 Linda B. Cottler

 Dr Linda B. Cottler, Dean's Professor and Founding Chair of the Department of Epidemiology at the College of Public Health and Health Professions and the College of Medicine at the University of Florida, USA, is involved in studies in several major areas with public health importance.
 These include: the development of culturally reliable and valid measures for identifying substance use, abuse and dependence, psychiatric disorders and their risk factors; innovative methods for conducting national surveys of high risk behaviors; and community based, peer-delivered interventions to change HIV risk behaviors and substance abuse.
 The Cottler lab has focused their work with under-represented populations, including out-of-treatment crack cocaine and heroin users, seriously heavy drinkers, injection drug users, prescription drug misusers, female sex workers, teens, criminal justice populations, former National Football League players and professionals who are undergoing monitoring for addiction.
-Dr Cottler has expanded her community focus to the CTSA Community Engagement Program, first at Washington University, USA, as Director and now at the UF program as co-Director.
+Dr Cottler has expanded her community focus to the CTSA Community Engagement Program, first at Washington University as Director and now at the UF program as Co-director.
 Pertinent to this effort is her HealthStreet Model, a hub for community outreach which links community residents to social and medical referrals, health messages, and research opportunities.
 The HealthStreet model has leveraged funding from the NIH for the multisite Sentinel Network, a GO!
 Grant and others.
 Dr Cottler's work has had international focus as well, extending internationally to Sydney, Taipei, Bangalore and Afghanistan.
 Dr Cottler's research has been funded since 1989 by NIDA, NIAAA, NCRR, NINR, NIMH, NHLBI, Pinney Associates and ESPN.
 She is principal investigator of a Fogarty International Center Training Program partnering with the National Institute of Mental Health and Neurosciences in Bangalore, India since 2001.
 Dr Cottler was at Washington University, USA, in the Department of Psychiatry for nearly 31 years prior to coming to the University of Florida.
-In her career, she has received numerous awards for mentoring, and excellence in research.
+Throughout her career, she has received numerous awards for mentoring, and excellence in research.

 Giovanni de Girolamo